Northern Districts women's cricket team

-The Northern Brave is the women's representative cricket team in New Zealand. based in the northern half of New Zealand's North Island, They compete in the Hallyburton Johnstone Shield one-day competition and also the Women's Super Smash Twenty20 competition.
-They play their home games at Seddon Park, Hamilton.
+The Northern Districts women's cricket team is the women's representative cricket team in New Zealand.
+Based in the northern half of New Zealand's North Island, they compete in the Hallyburton Johnstone Shield one-day competition and also the Women's Super Smash Twenty20 competition.
+The team won the Hallyburton Johnstone Shield for the first time in the 2025-26 season.
+They play their home games at Seddon Park, Hamilton, Bay Oval, Mount Maunganui and Cobham Oval, Whangārei.
+The T20 side is known as the Northern Brave.

 History

-Northern Districts joined the New Zealand women's domestic structure in 1999–00, finishing bottom of the Hallyburton Johnstone Shield in their first year of competing.
-Northern Districts have consistently been one of the poorest performers in both the Hallyburton Johnstone Shield and the Twenty20 Super Smash, which began in 2007–08, and are the only current side to have not won a trophy.
+Northern Districts joined the New Zealand women's domestic structure in 1999–00.

 Northern Districts' best finish in the Super Smash came in its inaugural season, when they finished 3rd with 3 wins.
 In 2019–20, they reached the final of the Hallyburton Johnstone Shield, but lost by 67 runs to Auckland, despite batter Felicity Leydon-Davis scoring 124.
 Northern Districts' Caitlin Gurrey was the leading run-scorer across the whole tournament, with 576 runs.
 In 2020–21, the side finished 4th in both competitions, with 5 wins in the Shield and 3 in the Super Smash.

 On 9 October 2021, it was announced that the Northern Districts Cricket Association were combining the brands of the men's and women's teams for the Super Smash, with both teams becoming known as Northern Brave.

+Northern Districts' won the Hallyburton Johnstone Shield for the first time in the 2025-26 season.